abhinendrayadav/ProVA/data/responses.md

 ## leave procedure
 * holiday_leaves/leave_procedure
-  - You should make a leave request on Leave Management System on HR Portal only.
+  - Please login to [PeP](https://pep.prolifics.com/team/dashboard) to apply leaves.
+To read the leave policy, you can refer to the handbook.
 [Click Here](https://pep.prolifics.com/dms/hr/hrpolicies/employee_handbook_final_2017.pdf) to know more

 ## lwp and lop
 * holiday_leaves/lwp_lop